 As they progress, children will develop their understanding of the made world.
 They become more aware of human achievements and begin to become innovative in their designing and making while being made aware of issues relating to sustainability and environmental issues in the twenty first century.

 Information Technology – Children are taught to become familiar with information technology.
 We aim to enable children to use IT confidently and purposefully to achieve specific outcomes.
-The children confidently use computers to help them through a wide variety of cross-curricular activities, enabling them to perform skills to a higher level or achieve a higher level of attainment.
+The children confidently use computers to help them through a wide variety of cross-curricular activities.
+Each child in Key Stage 2 has access to their own labelled laptop which is stored in a box.

-All classes have computers with access to the Internet and a digital camera enabling them to be used throughout all curriculum areas.
-The children also use a wide variety of other technology such as cameras, beebots, iPads and recording devices.
+All classes have computers with access to the Internet and a number of i-pads enabling them to be used throughout all curriculum areas.
+The children also use a wide variety of other technology such as beebots, Roamer and recording devices.
 The School is aiming to develop the current IT provision within the school and each class.